What is earnest money?

 Will putting down more earnest money make my offer more attractive?

 But earnest money’s ability to strengthen your offer is directly linked to other terms in the contract.
-For example, if the purchase agreement includes a lot of contingencies that let you back out of the deal scott-free, how much you put down doesn’t really matter.
+For example, if the purchase agreement includes a lot of contingencies that let you back out of the deal without consequences, how much you put down doesn’t really matter.
 You have numerous opportunities to back out and get all of your money back, and the seller gets nothing.

 So while more earnest money likely wins between two otherwise identical offers, an offer with less earnest money — but fewer (or no) contingencies — may actually be more attractive to a seller.